jaideep-seth/bittorrent_gsoc19/README.md

 Currently the user must execute a command on completion of downloading to ensure that contents are unaltered.
    [Making the framework increasingly user friendly is a continuous process.]

 * Currently desired files are uploaded by visiting the Elastic IP of an AWS instance via a browser.
-This should also be made possible via the Command Line Interface process.
+This should also be made possible via the Command Line Interface.
 [Maintaining and improving this server is a continuous process.]

 ## Authors